blomma-dev/portfolio/README.md

 # portfolio

+PORTFOLIO 2.0

+See the website live: https://blommadev.fi/

+After discovering Bootstrap, I decided to remake my website/portfolio.
+My old website was more of a mess since I did not know proper standards in development, and was therefore not very easy to work on.

+The website uses a lot of components from the Bootstrap example documentation, tweaked and altered to fit my needs.

 upgraded version of my portfolio ver.
 2.0